YuhuiNi/Machine_learning/README.md

-# Machine_learning
+# Machine learning
-These are homeworks for STAT 37710 Machine Learning at University of Chicago in Spring 2018
+This course was taught by [Professor Kondor](https://galton.uchicago.edu/faculty/kondor.shtml) at University of Chicago in Spring 2018.

+##Topics
+ * Clustering
+ * Dimensionality reduction
+ * Manifold learning
+ * Regression
+ * The perceptron
+ * SVM and other kernel machines
+ * Bayesian learning
+ * Hidden Markov models
+ * Artificial neural networks and deep learning
+ * Statistical learning theory